AIgen/QOOB/README.md

 These are the values reported in Tables 2 and 3 in the parantheses.

 ### Parameters for `compareConformalMethods`
 1. `"protein"`: The dataset name.
-The following datasets are bundled - protein, blog, concrete, superconductor, news or kernel.
+The following datasets are bundled - protein, blog, concrete, superconductor, news, kernel, protein2, electric, cycle, wineRed, wineWhite, airfoil.
 Additional datasets can be added.
 2. `"table2"`: The experiment name.
 Experimental output files are named using this value.
 3. `100`: Number of simulations to run for each conformal method.
 4. `0.1`: The value for tolerance `alpha`.